COMMITMENTS AND CONTINGENCIES |

 ) and Michael Panosian in the Superior Court of California, County of Los Angeles, Case No. EC065533.The complaint alleges breach of oral contracts to pay

-laintiff for consulting and finder
+the laintiff for consulting and finderp

 s fees and to hire him as an employee.
 The complaint further alleged claims of fraud and misrepresentation relating to an alleged payment in exchange for stock in the Company.
 The complaint seeks unspecified monetary damages, declaratory relief, stock in the Company, and other relief according to proof.